Christopher Villiers

-Christopher Francis Villiers is a British actor, screenwriter, and producer.
+Christopher Francis Villiers is a British actor.

 Early life and education

 Christopher Francis Villiers was born in London, the son of Royal Air Force Volunteer Reserve Wing commander David Hugh Villiers (1921–1962) and his second wife, Elizabeth Barbara, daughter of Leonard Hobbins.
 His sister, Cat Villiers, is a film producer; brother Jay Villiers is also an actor.
 A direct descendant of the politician and diplomat Thomas Villiers, 1st Earl of Clarendon, he is a second great-grandson of the Right Reverend Henry Montagu Villiers, Bishop of Durham from 1860 to 1861, whose brothers were George Villiers, 4th Earl of Clarendon, and Charles Pelham Villiers.

 He was educated at Stowe School.

 Career

 In 1983, Villiers played Tom Bertram in a television serial adaptation of Jane Austen's Mansfield Park.
 In the same year, he starred in the series Sweet Sixteen with Penelope Keith.
 In 1996, he had a role in Sharpe's Siege.
 He also appeared in an episode of Adventure Inc. when filming transferred to the UK for four episodes.

 He appeared in two episodes of Midsomer Murders as David Whitely in both "The Killings at Badger's Drift" in 1997 and "Death's Shadow" in 1999.

-Villiers became well known for playing played Grayson Sinclair in the long-running TV soap opera Emmerdale.
+Villiers became well known for playing Grayson Sinclair in the long-running TV soap opera Emmerdale.

 He played Captain Nigel Croker in Mile High (2004–2005).

-In 2007, he guest-starred in the Doctor Who audio drama Absolution.
+Villiers has appeared on Doctor Who through different mediums.
+His first appearance was in the 1983 story The King's Demons.
+In 2007, he guest-starred in the audio drama Absolution.
 In 2014, Villiers returned to Doctor Who when he guest starred as Professor Moorhouse in the story "Mummy on the Orient Express".

 In 2013, he appeared in the Father Brown episode "The Blue Cross" as Justin De Vey.
 He appeared in By Any Means.

 He has appeared in many films, including The Scarlet Pimpernel (1982), Top Secret!
 (1984), A Hazard of Hearts (1987) and First Knight (1995), Sliding Doors (1998), Bloody Sunday (2002), Kidulthood (2006), and Land Gold Women (2011).